unchain0/Instalker/README.md

     poetry install
     ```

-2. Rename `.env-example` to `.env` and change credentials.
-3. Open `constants.py` in utils folder and add the desired Instagram users.
+2. Open `constants.py` in utils folder and add the desired Instagram users.
-4. Run `main.py` and enjoy.
+3. Run `main.py` and enjoy.